fordfishman/3pt-shooting/README.md

 ## Analysis

 To predict player 3PT shooting in the upcoming season using current season data transformed above, I implemented several machine learning algorithms from the `scikit-learn` library.
-The custom `utils` module contains several functions imported here, such as `read_data`, which takes the path to the transformed or untransformed data and returns the features and the target, as well as the original data frame.
-Each of the models is
+The custom `utils` module contains several functions imported here, such as `utils.read_data()`, which takes the path to the transformed or untransformed data and returns the features and the target, as well as the original data frame.

+After splitting the data into training and test sets, each of the models is trained using the `utils.model_train()` function.
+This function takes several functions, including a `scikit-learn` model, training features, training response variable, and a preprocessing `scikit-learn` `Pipeline`.
+This preprocessing `Pipeline` is created with `utils.pipeline()`, which creates transformers for both numerical and categorical variables.
+Numerical variables undergo mean imputation and scaling.
+EXPLAIN SCALING.
+Categorical features undergo one-hot encoding.
+Training data is fit and transformed with this pipeline. `utils.model_train()` can also perform hyperparameter tuning if a parameter grid is provided.
+To score the model, `utils.scores()` is invoked, which prints out the following regression scores: $R^2$, mean squared error (MSE), and mean absolute error (MAE).

+### Dummy Model
+To compare MSE and MAE values to a baseline, I implemented a `DummyRegressor()`, which simply returns the mean target value for every sample.
+This returned a test MSE of 0.018 and a MAE of 0.033.
+These values will be used as the threshold for other models here.

+### Linear Models

+Both simple OLS regression and ridge regression were implemented for linear models.

+### Random Forest

+### Neural Network

+I also implemented a neural network with `tensorflow` and `keras`.
+This model is outperformed by the linear models

+## Conclusions

+If predicting player 3PT percentage from raw statistics was easy, NBA scouts and talent evaluators would be out of a job.
+Thankfully for them, there are many factors that play into player development, many of which are not